markniu/Bed_Distance_sensor/README.md

 ```

 **2. Fast Auto Bed Leveling**

-Here is a auto bed leveling test, 10*10 probe points with speed 200mm/s
+Here is an auto bed leveling test, 10*10 probe points with the same speed 200mm/s

 BLtouch: 5 minutes and 40 seconds